 The SOLUS II has a very high-performance patented insulation system ensuring heat loss is kept at an absolute minimum.
-The tank has a mirror coating which significantly reduces radiation loss and additional air pockets between the container wall and the insulation increase this effect further.
+The store can have a foil coating which significantly reduces radiation loss and additional air pockets between the container wall and the insulation increase this effect further.
 The EPS foam that it uses has a good insulation value and is ecologically superior to soft and hard PU foams.
-The specially developed angled connections serve as heat retarders so that the micro circulation and the resulting heat loss at the connection, is reduced to a fraction.
+The specially developed angled connections serve as heat retarders so that micro circulation and the resulting heat loss at the connection, is reduced to a fraction.
 This means that if the water is not used, the store will hold its heat for several days.

 The SOLUS II has an excellent stratification system which simply put means maintaining the hottest water at the top of the tank and the cooler water at the bottom, with as little mixing as possible between the different temperature layers.
 This ensures rapid availability of solar heat and means that the boiler doesn't need to fire up as often therefore saving more energy, carbon and money.